MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 	![](media/52.png)

-	> NOTE: You can run this task repeatedly, it is idempotent.
+	> NOTE: You can run this task repeatedly, since it is _idempotent_.
 Additionally, updates to the underlying template will modify an already deployed Resource Group.

 1. Add Web Deployment Tasks to Deploy the Web App

 	Now that the infrastructure deployment is configured, you can add a task to deploy the web app to Dev.

 	* Click on the Dev environtment in the Release Definition.
 Then click "+ Add tasks".
-	* Select the "Deploy" group in the left and click the add button next to "Azure Web App Deployment" to add the task.
+	* Select the "Deploy" group in the left and click the add button next to "AzureRM Web App Deployment" (not Azure Web App Deployment - make sure you select the AzureRM task) to add the task.
 Close the task selector dialog.
 	* Click on the "Azure Web App Deployment" Task.
 And configure according to the steps below.
-		* `Azure Subscription`: select the Azure Service Endpoint you created earlier in the Azure Subscription drop down.
+		* `AzureRM Subscription`: select the AzureRM Service Endpoint you created earlier
-		* `Web App Location`: use the same Azure region for your Web App that you selected in the "Azure Resource Group Deployment" task
 		* `Web App Name`: enter `$(WebsiteName)` to use a variable.
 You defined this variable earlier when deploying
+		* Check the `Deploy to Slot` checkbox to open settings for the deployment slot
+		* `Resource Group`: Select (or enter) the same resource group that you entered in the Azure Deployment task
 		* `Slot`: enter "dev".
 This will deploy the site to the "dev" deployment slot.
 This allows you to deploy the site to an Azure deployment slot without affecting the Production site.
-		* `Web Deploy Package`: click the ellipsis (...) button and browse to the PartsUnlimitedWebsite.zip file and click OK.
+		* `Package`: click the ellipsis (...) button and browse to the PartsUnlimitedWebsite.zip file and click OK.

 		![](media/10.png)
-		* `Additional Arguments`: clear the "Additional Arguments" parameter as the ARM template you deployed has already configured all the slot-specific app settings and connection strings.
 		* The Task should look like this:

 		![](media/11.png)
 	> **Note**: It is a good practice to run smoke tests to validate the website after deployment, or to run load tests.
 The code-base you are using does not have any such tests defined.
-You can also run quick cloud-performance tests to validate that the site is up and running.
+You can also add a task to run quick cloud-performance tests to validate that the site is up and running.
 For more information on quick load tests, see [this video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/Cloud-Loading-Testing-in-Visual-Studio-Team-Service) from around the 6 minute mark.